pfreemantlm/dev-standard/Coding.md

 Languages that emphasize a continuation-passing style (JavaScript) should use two spaces instead of a tab.

+Python may use the guidance in PEP8 and use four spaces for indention (no tabs).

 ## Magic

 Magic numbers are frowned upon.
 Define and document constants.